 July 1974: Turkish invasion of the island.
 Nicosia Airport closes after being subjected to extensive damage and is under the responsibility of the United Nations in a buffer zone between the National Guard and the Turkish occupation army.

-May 1978: After the events that took place at Larnaka Airport with the illegal armed intervention of Egyptian commandos at the airport (the episode began on February 18, 1978 when members of the terrorist organization "Palestinian Authority" assassinated Egyptian journalist Youssef Sebai close friend of the president of Egypt Anwar Sadat, during a conference that took place at the Hilton Hotel in Nicosia), the Cabinet authorised the Minister of Communications and Works to establish a National Security Committee on Civil Aviation comprising representatives from the departments concerned under the chairmanship ofthe Permanent Secretary, of the Ministry .
+May 1978: After the events that took place at Larnaka Airport with the illegal armed intervention of Egyptian commandos at the airport (the episode began on February 18, 1978 when members of the terrorist organization "Palestinian Authority" assassinated Egyptian journalist Youssef Sebai close friend of the president of Egypt Anwar Sadat, during a conference that took place at the Hilton Hotel in Nicosia), the Cabinet authorised the Minister of Communications and Works to establish a National Security Committee on Civil Aviation (NCASC) comprising representatives from the departments concerned under the chairmanship ofthe Permanent Secretary, of the Ministry .
 It was also decided:

 • The screening of all departing passengers and baggage;